 - The full-time tech bootcamp Kenzie Academy has in-person and online courses in 2 tracks: software engineering & UX design with front-end engineering.
-Like UC Irvine’s bootcamps, Kenzie Academy offers a hands-on curriculum with mentorship opportunities.
 Learn more about Kenzie Academy in our review.

 - Aspiring web developers can check out CodeX Academy, a self-paced coding bootcamp with 1-on-1 mentorship.
 Learn more about CodeX Academy in our review.

 - Like UC Irvine Bootcamps, UC Berkeley Bootcamps, KU Bootcamps, Rice University Bootcamps, and University of Denver Bootcamps teach digital marketing, web dev, and data courses with both online and in-person options.
 They are all run by Trilogy.

 - One of the better known bootcamps, General Assembly teaches full-time, part-time, and 1-day courses on a variety of topics like data science, digital marketing, web dev, and more.
 Read more about General Assembly in our review.